Access4all/adg/pages/setup/browsers/firefox/README.md

 ## Installation

-The Quantum release of FF isn't compatible with screen readers yet: [Can I use my screen reader with the new Firefox?
+The Quantum release of FF is not compatible with screen readers yet: [Can I use my screen reader with the new Firefox?
 (Mozilla.org)](https://support.mozilla.org/en-US/kb/can-i-use-my-screen-reader-new-firefox).

 At the time being, you should [download the Extended Support Release (ESR) of Firefox](https://www.mozilla.org/en-US/firefox/organizations/all/) and install it.

-Note: there's also a [portable version](https://portableapps.com/de/apps/internet/firefox_portable) of FF that doesn't require admin rights.
+Note: there's also a [portable version](https://portableapps.com/de/apps/internet/firefox_portable) of FF that does not require admin rights.

 ## Configuration